 Post-production team in Brussels, Belgium:

-Ludo Engels (sound mastering, digital programming), Jurgen Persijn (graphic design of text slides), Els van Riel (editor).
+Ludo Engels (sound mastering, digital programming, text slides) and Els van Riel (editor) and Christoph Van Damme.

 with the support of the Flemish Authorities